Vishwa Takes Four To Leave Bangladesh Trailing By 92 - UrduPoint

 Taijul and Liton Das added 41 runs for the sixth wicket before Kumara struck again.

-A late swinger knocked back Liton's middle stump, sending him to the pavilion for 25 after a brief spell at the crease punctuated by four boundaries.
+A late swinger knocked off Liton's middle stumps, sending him back for 25 after a brief spell with four boundaries.

 Taijul was out off Rajitha after nicking the ball behind the stumps to wicketkeeper Kusal Mendis.

-Rajitha also removed the last recognised batsman Mehidy Hasan for 11, leaving the bottom order to cut the deficit as much as possible.
+Rajitha also removed last recognised batsman Mehidy Hasan for 11, leaving the bottom-order to cut the deficit as much as possible.

 Khaled Ahmed and Shoriful Islam obliged, hitting four sixes between them.